dragonprojects/dragonroleplay/docs/Roleplay/Characters.md

 # Characters

+Characters are essential to your adventure.
+These are what you use to interact with the world of Dragon Roleplay.
+You can play and become anybody!

 ## Applications
 In order to use your character in a thread, you must submit a character information sheet.
 We recommend you to include the following information: